 Finding out more information

 If you would like more information on claiming discrimination compensation, or you wish to discuss your situation, contact us today.
-We would be more than happy to chat things through with you in a detailed 2 hour consultation, which costs £200 incl. vat.
+Call us on 01423 788 538 and get 15 minutes FREE advice from an employment expert.
+If you require a more in-depth consultation, we offer a detailed 2 hour consultation, which costs £200 incl. vat.
 There is no obligation to proceed further.
 You can book and pay for a consultation with an employment expert here.

 Let us help you to claim the compensation you deserve.